 Where do you ship to?

 To the United States, right onto your doorstep.
 The cost is $12, or free depending on our future sales promotion and/or coupon codes.

-With the 200 Lumen version, you have 8 hours at full blast.
+With the 240 Lumen version, you have 8 hours at full blast.
 Then another 15-20 hours with a nice and even glare as the batteries slowy discharge.